channable/vaultenv/README.md

 to the host `example.com` on port `42`.

 Other errors can happen with the address configuration.
-There are two ways of specifying where the secret files are located, either via the address of via a combination of the port, the host and whether to use TLS.
+There are two ways of specifying what the connection options are, either via the address of via a combination of the port, the host and whether to use TLS.
 As there are two ways of specifying this, it is also possible for these values to conflict.
-Consider the situation of where `VAULT_ADDR` is `http://example.com:8200` and `VAULT_PORT` is set to `42`.
+Consider the situation where `VAULT_ADDR` is `http://example.com:8200` and `VAULT_PORT` is set to `42`.
 There are two ways Vaultenv can resolve this.
 In the case of the address and the port being specified in the same configuration, like the same file or both as command line options, Vaultenv will not choose either way and will report an error.

-In the case they are specified in different configurations, like the address in a file and the port in the command line options, the higher precedent (as defined above) is used for that specific value.
+In the case they are specified in different configuration levels, like the address in a file and the port in the command line options, the higher precedence (as defined [above](#Different-levels-of-configuration)) is used for that specific value.
 In this case, this would result in a host of `example.com`, no usage of TLS, due to the `http://` scheme, and a port of `42`.

-Other errors that can happen during parsing are:
+Other errors than the mismatch address error that can happen during parsing are:
 - A non-numeric port in the address, like `http://localhost:my_port`
 - A non-supported scheme in the address, like `ftp://example.com:42`
 ## Allowed characters in environment variables